frank-ceballos/frank-blog/content/about/_index.md

 In my blog, you will find post about visualization of data, data analysis, and machine learning.
 My main to go language is Python and am familiar with packages such as `numpy`, `pandas`, `matplotly`, `seaborn`, `plotly`, `dash`, `keras`, `scikit-learn`, `folium`, `pyspark`, and many more.
-I'm currently learning to develop web-pages so don't be mad at me if some of the buttons don't work.
+I'm currently learning how to develop web-pages so don't be mad at me if some of the buttons don't work or if my website is not very mobile friendly.
 Most of my data science related publications can be found in my [Medium](https://medium.com/@frank.ceballos) homepage.